General, Emergency & Pediatric Principles of Neurosurgery Cognitive Learning Tool

-The learning tool will consist of up to date “core neurological surgery concepts” (including some questions focused on pediatric cases) that are evidence based and supported by literature.
-The concepts covered in the tool have been introduced since our ABNS Diplomate’s initial certification.
-It was written and tested by the ABNS Directors.
+The learning tool will consist of updated “core neurological surgery concepts” (including some questions focused on pediatric cases) that are evidence based and supported by literature.
+The principles focused on in the learning tool have been introduced since the Diplomate’s initial certification.
+The intent is to update the Diplomate on general and emergency neurological surgery principles.
+The goal is to educate and thus ensure every ABNS Diplomate has mastered the most recent, high-level, evidence-based literature on emergency neurological surgery principles so they can be a safer and more effective partners in their hospitals and ACS designated Trauma Centers.
+It was written and tested by the ABNS Directors with input from experts in all of our subspecialties.
 The adaptive educational platform in this ABNS tool was designed by the same innovative company which delivers millions of American Heart Association exams such as Basic Life Support (BLS).
-Thus, the format will be familiar, easy to use, and effective as a learning tool.
+Thus, the format will be familiar, easy to use, and hopefully effective as a learning tool.
 The web-based learning tool can be mastered in the comfort of the Diplomates home or work, 24/7/365.
-It can be started, stopped and/or repeated.
+It can be started, stopped or repeated as desired.

 Thank you for your participation.